 The Regional Assessments included infrastructure that either helps communities immediately recover from devastating storm events or is considered a significant economic asset.
 The types of critical infrastructure included airport runways, dams, ports, refineries, hazardous chemical facilities, wastewater treatment facilities, power plants, and more.
-Relevant infrastructure types may vary by region; see each regional report for additional details (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
-In island regions, additional infrastructure types were considered such as marinas, ferry terminals and routes, communication infrastructure, and other types of infrastructure necessary to support response and recovery in remote islands.
+Relevant infrastructure types may vary by region; see each regional report for additional details (Dobson et al. 2020a-d; Dobson et al. 2021a-b).
+In the U.S. Caribbean and Pacific Island regions, additional infrastructure types were considered such as marinas, ferry terminals and routes, communication infrastructure, and other types of infrastructure necessary to support response and recovery in remote islands.
 Additionally, cultural and historic data were considered where available.
 See Appendix C.3 to learn more about the various datasets and creation of this input.